colshacol/gorgeous/README.md

 When you install `gorgeous`, you're installing the package that allows you to interface with the micro-service, not the server itself, obviously.
 (Although a distributable `gorgeous` server package is on the roadmap.)

 `gorgeous` exposes a method `format`, just like `prettier`.
-This is the method that makes the request to the `gorgeous` server and returns your clean ass code. _Some might even say that your code is... on fleek._
+This is the method that makes the request to the `gorgeous` server and returns your cleannn code. _Some might even say that your code is... on fleek._

 ```js